£80.00

 We don't charge VAT, however, if buying from outside of the UK please remember that there may be import fees to pay directly to the delivery company before receiving the order.
 Unfortunately we can’t advise on the exact costs as it varies from country to country, so please check your national rates before purchasing.

-Sedis Sedisport chain, hailing from France and in production during the 1980s (yet still new & unused after all this time).
-Made from steel and weighing in at 340 grams.
-A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike.
+Suntour XCD cassette, hailing from Japan and in production from the 1980s to the 1990s (yet still new & unused after all this time!).
+Made from steel and weighing in at 294 grams.
+A fine choice for keeping your vintage bike authentic, but also great for any other compatible bike too.

 OVERVIEW